 <?xml version="1.0" encoding="utf-8"?>

-You can also use wireflows to document complex workflows of desktop and web apps.
-No need to show a full-screen wireframe for each step — creating wireframes for the portion of the screen that changes will provide enough context.
+For complex desktop and web apps, you don't need full-screen wireframes for each step.
+Creating wireframes for just the portion of the screen that changes provides enough context while keeping the diagram manageable.

 Improve your UX & Product skills with interactive courses that actually work